yvlaere/yvl-chess/README.md

-## Move generation
-Moves are generated using bitboard attack lookup tables and magic bitboards.
-Moves are made and unmade.
-Details in jupyter notebooks.

-## Move search
-### Negamax
-Minimax algorithm for a two-player zero-sum game.
-A recursive depth first search is performed to a predefined depth (or a terminal node) where nodes (game states) get evaluated.
-The best score is passed to the parental node.
-The score gets negated every other layer to simulate each player choosing the best possible move.
-### Alpha-beta pruning
-Method to reduce the search space.
-If a move is encountered that makes a branch useless, the branch is no longer explored.
 ### Evaluation
 Game states are evaluated by summing piece values, modified by piece square tables.
 The values for both colors are subtracted from each other.
 #### Piece square tables